jonas-eschle/tf-pwa/docs/developer.rst

     conda install pylint # local dependences
     pre-commit install

-You can check if pre-commit is working well by running
+You can check if pre-commit is working well by running:

 .. code::